tnreason/tnreason-py/README.md

 </tr>
 </table>

-## Application Examples
+## Application Demonstrations

 - **Hybrid Logic and Probabilistic Reasoning:**
   The tensor network formalism generalizes logical and probabilistic reasoning.
   It therefore enables the combination of hard logical constraints in probabilistic models, which is a form of hybrid reasoning.
-  For a demonstration on hard and soft accounting rules see the [Accounting Example](https://github.com/EnexaProject/enexa-tensor-reasoning/tree/version1/examples/accounting).
+  For a demonstration on hard and soft accounting rules see the [Accounting Example](https://github.com/EnexaProject/enexa-tensor-reasoning/tree/version1/demonstrations/accounting).

 - **Statistical models of Knowledge Graphs:**
   Tensor networks are furthermore useful in storing Knowledge Graphs, and more general of worlds in first-order logic.